 Professor Robert Fay is engaged in authoring widely used general chemistry textbooks.
+His research interests are concerned with the synthesis, structure, stereochemistry, and molecular rearrangements of inorganic and organometallic compounds, especially metal chelate compounds.

 Our research is concerned with the synthesis, structure, and stereochemistry of inorganic and organometallic compounds, especially metal chelate complexes.
 The following projects illustrate our interests.